-Research is now indicating the powerful role Dad’s play in the family dynamics generally, and in the long term well-being of their children.
+Research also acknowledges the powerful role which Dads play in the family dynamics generally, and in the long term well-being of their children.

 The best gift a Dad can give his kids, is his time!

 Being a Dad is probably the most important job you’ll ever do.
-The way you interact and behave with your children will have a huge impact on them – what they do, how they feel about themselves and how they turn out.
+The way you interact and behave with your children will have a huge impact on them – what they do, how they feel about themselves and how they turn out – both now, and down the track.
 As with anything that is important to you, being a great Dad requires time, energy and effort!